- Warning: Juicing May Deplete You- An Ayurvedic Perspective

 1/4 tsp Bi-Carb Soda dissolved in a little boiled water

-**If you are a 100% gluten free person and won’t cope even with spelt, you can use 1/4 cup maize flour, 1/2 cup buckwheat flour and 1/4 cup rice flour instead of the spelt/buckwheat mix**
+*If you are a 100% gluten free person and cannot consume spelt, you may use 1/4 cup maize flour, 1/2 cup buckwheat flour and 1/4 cup rice flour instead of the spelt/buckwheat mix*